RealImage/bifrost/README.md

 #### [`issuer`](cmd/issuer)

 `issuer` signs certificates with a configured private key and self-signed certificate.
-Certificate Requests must be signed with an ECDSA P256 Private Key using the ECDSA SHA256 Signature Algorithm.
+Clients must send certificate requests signed by an ECDSA P256 private key using the ECDSA SHA256 signature algorithm.

 `issuer` can read the private key and root certificate in PEM form from a variety of sources.
 It looks for `crt.pem` and `key.pem` in the same directory by default.

 The `BF_NS` environment variable sets the Bifrost Identifier Namespace to use.
-If unset, `bifrost.Namespace` is used.
+If unset, it defaults to `bifrost.Namespace`.

 `issuer` exposes prometheus format metrics at the `/metrics` path.
-This can be used as a health check endpoint for the service.
-Metrics can also be pushed to your server using the `METRICS_PUSH_URL` environment variable.
-`issuer` uses the Victoria Metrics [metrics](https://github.com/VictoriaMetrics/metrics) package.
+Ir pushes metrics periodically to `METRICS_PUSH_URL` if set.

+##### Examples

+###### Run locally

 Run `issuer` with a certificate from AWS S3 and a private key from a local file: